Here is a write up of some popular and interesting TALKS and CONVERSATIONS by Prashant S.Shah.

 The art of succeeding with yourself

-In the western world Yoga is known as a technique for reducing stress and improving health.
-However, the traditional purpose of Yoga is to develop the inner life.
-Here we explore this ‘spiritual side’ of Yoga.
+Yoga, in the western world, is a technique for reducing stress and improving health.
+However, the traditional purpose of Yoga practice is to develop the inner life.
+Here you learn the ‘spiritual side’ of Yoga.

 To know more, click here: https://darshanacentre.wordpress.com/2016/04/16/spiritual-yoga-2/

 Human relationships can be either enjoyed or suffered; they can be either encouraging or frustrating.
-What we get will always depend on how we conduct ourselves!
+The results that you get will depend on how you conduct yourself!

-To succeed with people, first we have to understand the psychology of the ‘other person’.
-Next, we have to see things from the other person’s point of view and understand what motivates their behaviour.
-Only thereafter we can know what we need to do to get the right response from the other person.
+To succeed with people, first you have to understand the psychology of the ‘other person’.
+You have to see things from the other person’s point of view and understand what motivates the other person.
+After you do that you can know what you must do to get the right response from the other person.
+It you do it right, it never fails.

 To know more, click here: https://darshanacentre.wordpress.com/2016/04/16/how-to-succeed-with-people/